d3/d3-plugins/hexbin/README.md

 path.attr("transform", function(d) { return "translate(" + d.x + "," + d.y + ")"; })
     .attr("d", hexbin.hexagon);
 ```

+If *radius* is not specified, the hexbin’s current radius is used.
+If *radius* is specified, a hexagon with the specified radius is returned, which is useful for area-encoded bivariate hexbins.

 <a href="mesh" href="#mesh">#</a> hexbin.<b>mesh</b>()